Intelli-Vision/public-site/README.md

 ## License

-This project is licensed under the a proprietary license - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a proprietary license - see the [LICENSE](LICENSE) file for details.